 The Board believes that the continued involvement of Marriott family members in responsible positions of the Company makes a significant contribution to the long-term value of our corporate name and identity, reinforces the culture and core values that are the bedrock of our success, and promotes associate engagement and retention.
 Thus, in addition to his role as Chairman, the Board has assigned Mr. Marriott additional responsibilities, which include promoting the Company's business, brands, culture, values and goodwill.
 He serves as an ambassador to the Company's associates, owners and franchisees, and the communities in which we operate, participates in internal Company events and represents the Company at external events, as requested by the President and CEO, senior executive leadership team or the Board.
 In doing so, Mr. Marriott continues the Marriott family's stewardship of the culture and core values that have empowered associates, taken care of guests, created opportunities for hotel owners and franchisees, and fueled the Company for more than 95 years.
 In 2022, Mr. Marriott visited over 200 hotels worldwide; met with associates, owners and franchisees and customers across the globe; and represented the Company at numerous internal and external conferences and events.
-Given the Marriott family's iconic status in the hospitality industry and deep historical perspective on the Company and its mission, combined with Mr. Marriott's extensive prior experience in a variety of senior roles at the Company, the Board believes Mr. Marriott is uniquely qualified to serve in this role and that his service provides a competitive advantage to the Company.
+Given the Marriott family's extensive prior experience in a variety of senior roles at the Company, the Board believes Mr. Marriott is uniquely qualified to serve in this role and that his service provides a competitive advantage to the Company.
 The Board considered that these additional responsibilities, combined with Mr. Marriott's responsibilities as Chairman, require significant time commitments and has established a chairman retainer fee reflective of those commitments.